 - Driver’s education discount: This savings opportunity is available to young drivers who have completed an approved driving education course.

 - Good student discount: Full-time students between the ages of 16 and 24 are eligible for up to 15 percent in savings for maintaining a B average or higher.

 - Mechanical breakdown insurance (MBI): Mechanical breakdown insurance provides protection for certain mechanical car components in the event of a breakdown.
 It can save you hundreds to thousands of dollars in repairs.
 We found customers online who reported paying $72 to $120 per year for Geico MBI.

-Plus Geico has some discounts that could help young drivers save money, like DriveEasy®, Geico’s usage-based safe driving discount that functions through the app.
-It monitors your safe driving habits to qualify you for discounts.
+Plus Geico has some discounts that could help young drivers save money, like DriveEasy®, a usage-based safe driving discount that functions through an app.
+It monitors safe driving habits to qualify students for discounts.

-The Teen Safety Rewards Program by Safeco involves a number of discounts available to young drivers, not just teens (despite its name) making this provider a strong option for college students.
-These discounts include:
+The Teen Safety Rewards Program by Safeco encompasses a number of discounts for young drivers, not just teens, making this provider a strong option for college students.
+Some of the discounts include: